Mark-Paul Gosselaar: Early life

-His Dutch-born father is of German and Dutch Jewish descent.
-Gosselaar's Jewish paternal great-grandparents, Hartog and Hester Gosselaar, were murdered at the Sobibor extermination camp during the Holocaust.
-His Dutch-Indonesian mother, who was born in Bali, Indonesia, was a flight attendant for KLM Royal Dutch Airlines.
+His Netherlands-born father is of German and Dutch Jewish ancestry.
+His Jewish paternal great-grandparents Hartog and Hester Gosselaar were killed during WWII.
+His Dutch-Indonesian mother was born in Bali.
+He has described himself as "half-Asian”.
+He speaks Dutch, and was fluent for a time, at home.

-Gosselaar has described himself as "half-Asian,” and mentioned collecting things from Indonesia.

-Gosselaar speaks Dutch, and was fluent for a time, at home.
 His parents later separated.

 Gosselaar's mother was his manager.
-He began modeling at the age of five, and as a child, he also appeared in commercials for Cookie Crisp cereal and Smurf merchandise, later winning guest spots on television series.
+He began modeling at the age of five, and appeared in commercials for Cookie Crisp cereal and Smurf merchandise, later being cast in guest spots on television series.
 He spent his teenage years in the Santa Clarita Valley in Southern California, where he attended Hart High School.

 Gosselaar has said that his natural hair color is brown, but he was "blondish" as a kid.
-His hair was dyed blond throughout his run on Saved by the Bell.
+His hair was bleached blond throughout his run on Saved by the Bell.